codaxy/cxjs-home-expenses-app-tutorial/tutorial/entry-log.md

 ## Loading data to the Store

-The commont use pattern in Cx is to use one of the Controllers to load the data into the Store and then to have widgets access it though data binding.
+The commont use pattern in Cx is to use one of the Controllers to load the data into the Store and then to have widgets access it thorugh data binding.

 Since we are going to use the entries list in all parts of the application, it makes sense to load the data inside a top level Controller, that will be initialized as soon as the app is loaded.